 As you may have discovered, a lot of ecommerce is about management – managing products, managing websites, managing customers and managing your own sanity.

-A great way to stay on top of the varied and complex aspects of ecommerce is to use a project management tool.
+A great way to stay on top of the varied and complex aspects of ecommerce is to use a project management tool or employee management software.
 Here are some of our favorites:

 Wrike is a project management tool that simply works, comes with endless customization options, as well as templates that can help you get started.
 It works across teams, projects, and tasks.
 It literally enables you to figure out at a glance everything that needs to be done and who needs to do what.